ResistanceHub/game-of-html/README.md

 ### Introduction to JSON

-Go to the "API of Ice and Fire" site (https://anapioficeandfire.com/) and click on /houses/378.
+Go to the "An API of Ice and Fire" site (https://anapioficeandfire.com/) and click on /houses/378.

 This will return the data found at: https://anapioficeandfire.com/api/houses/378